Overview

 The WHERE

-clause can be optionally used within an element pattern, a parenthesized path expression, or immediately after a graph pattern when the graph pattern is used in the MATCH
+clause can be used within an element pattern (node or edge pattern), a parenthesized path pattern, or immediately after a graph pattern in the MATCH

 statement to specify various search conditions.